-How to Write a Request for Proposal for Software Development
+How to Write a Software Development RFP [+ Template]

 If you want to hire a development team to build your product, the first thing to do is create a request for proposal (RFP).
 This is a key step in the process.